 Informing our members of the latest developments

 IPEM aims to inform its members of relevant developments in the areas of medical physics and biomedical engineering and technology.
-We disseminate news to our members via the monthly newsletter, our twitter feed, in the news highlights on our homepage and via our quarterly magazine, Scope.
+We disseminate news to our members via the monthly newsletter, our twitter feed, in the news highlights on our homepage and via our quarterly members' magazine, SCOPE.

 Are you an IPEM member with news to share?